beraborrow/package/packages/contracts/test-report.md

       ✓ increaseTroveDebt(): reverts when called by an account that is not BorrowerOperations ✓ decreaseTroveDebt(): reverts when called by an account that is not BorrowerOperations ActivePool
-      ✓ sendETH(): reverts when called by an account that is not BO nor TroveM nor SP ✓ increaseLUSDDebt(): reverts when called by an account that is not BO nor TroveM ✓ decreaseLUSDDebt(): reverts when called by an account that is not BO nor TroveM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
+      ✓ sendiBGT(): reverts when called by an account that is not BO nor TroveM nor SP ✓ increaseNECTDebt(): reverts when called by an account that is not BO nor TroveM ✓ decreaseNECTDebt(): reverts when called by an account that is not BO nor TroveM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
-      ✓ sendETHToActivePool(): reverts when called by an account that is not TroveManager ✓ increaseLUSDDebt(): reverts when called by an account that is not TroveManager ✓ decreaseLUSD(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
+      ✓ sendiBGTToActivePool(): reverts when called by an account that is not TroveManager ✓ increaseNECTDebt(): reverts when called by an account that is not TroveManager ✓ decreaseNECT(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
-      ✓ offset(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool LUSDToken
+      ✓ offset(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool NECTToken
       ✓ mint(): reverts when called by an account that is not BorrowerOperations ✓ burn(): reverts when called by an account that is not BO nor TroveM nor SP ✓ sendToPool(): reverts when called by an account that is not StabilityPool